SysKitTeam/docs-monitor/how-to/powershell-scripts/powershell-wizard.md

 # PowerShell Wizard

-We’ll break down how you can create report and management scripts in SysKit Monitor using PowerShell Script Wizard.
+We’ll break down how you can create report and management scripts in Syskit Monitor using PowerShell Script Wizard.

 1. In Step 1, specify the PowerShell script type you wish to create.
 The wizard offers two different script types: **PowerShell Report** and **PowerShell Management Task**.